 His grandmother, Livia, could not bear to look him in the face.
-When it was predicted that Claudius would rule the empire, she “prayed aloud that the Roman people might be spared so cruel and undeserved a misfortune.”
+When it was predicted that Claudius would rule the empire, she “prayed aloud that the Roman people might be spared so cruel and undeserved a misfortune”(3.2.).
 Later in life, Claudius explained his feeblemindedness as an act.
-According to Suetonius, “Instead of keeping quiet about his stupidity, Claudius explained, in a few short speeches, that it had been a mere mask assumed for the benefit of Caligula, and that he owed both life and throne to it.”
+According to Suetonius, “Instead of keeping quiet about his stupidity, Claudius explained, in a few short speeches, that it had been a mere mask assumed for the benefit of Caligula, and that he owed both life and throne to it” (38.3).
 While receiving no government office under Augustus, Claudius was appointed to a short-termed consulship by Caligula.
 Since he had few responsibilities, Claudius spent his free time reading and writing histories.
-Suetonius said that this idleness lead to a reputation for drunkenness and gambling.
+Suetonius said that this idleness led to a reputation for drunkenness and gambling.

-Although not the preferred choice of the Senate, Claudius proved to be an efficient emperor.
+Although not the preferred choice of the Roman Senate, Claudius proved to be an efficient emperor.
 His first act was to execute Cassius Chaerea and his co-conspirators, the assassins of Caligula.
 He brought relative peace to Rome with the restoration of the rule of law.
-He built a new harbour at Ostia, established an imperial civil service, and brought about agrarian reform.
-When food riots broke out in the streets during a prolonged drought, he imported corn to feed the citizenry.
+He built a new harbor at Ostia, established an imperial civil service, and brought about agrarian reform.
+When food riots broke out in the streets during a prolonged drought, he imported grain to feed the citizenry.
 He reclaimed land by draining the Fucine Lake in Central Italy.
 He abolished the treason trials of Caligula and expanded the empire further into the Middle East and the Balkans.
 Lastly, he completed the conquest of Mauritania begun by Caligula and conquered Britain.
 In search for military glory, Claudius personally led his army through Gaul and across the Channel into Britain where, with little opposition, he reduced much of the island into submission.

 His marriage to Messalina ended in her premature death.
 Although she had given him a son, Britannicus, Messalina was not one to remain very faithful.
 When one potential suitor spurned her advances, Narcissus told Claudius the young man had plans to kill him.
 The man was executed.
 Later, Messalina and her lover Gaius Silius planned to kill Claudius and place Britannicus on the throne where they would then serve as regents.
 The plot was spoiled and Narcissus convinced Claudius that Messalina must die.
 Although she was given the opportunity to commit suicide, she failed and so was stabbed to death.
 In his The Annals Tacitus wrote:

 His marriage to Agrippina (urged to do so by Pallas) was something he regretted shortly after exchanging vows, for it was also disastrous.
 The manipulative Agrippina (who was also his niece) was intent on having her son Nero named the next emperor.
 Initially, she had planned to have Nero marry Claudius’s daughter, Claudia Octavia, but changed her mind when Nero was adopted by Claudius, becoming his successor.

 As with those who came before him, Claudius was not to die naturally.
 Agrippina is suspected in his death, for Claudius died shortly after eating poisoned mushrooms that were given to him by his beloved wife.
-As his mother had wished, Nero soon ascended to the throne of the Empire, and a new era of depravity and corruption began.
+As his mother had wished, Nero soon ascended to the throne of the empire, and a new era of depravity and corruption began.